docljn/self-study/growing_an_early_career_dev.md

 ## Levelling up: manager/supervisor actions
+- define what you want to achieve!
+- be a janitor, not a rockstar: ensure your team gets the credit rather than you

 ### why do early career developers suffer
 A lot of developers believe that their true skill lies in their ability to solve any problem alone, given enough time.